Jimjomjam/randomsite/README.md

 # Note
 This site is not finished nor done in atleast 10%.
+Why?
+Lazy.